Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Introduction

-We summarize three key industry concerns the SOTA techniques fail to address. \begin{itemize} \item \textbf{Excessive labeling effort.} The SOTA semi-supervised CDDs require an average of 5\% and in some cases, up to 100\% of the time series to be labeled~\cite{Sriwatanasakdi2017ConceptDD}.
-While this is a huge improvement compared to supervised CDDs, this is still challenging to achieve in production.
+We summarize three key industry concerns that SOTA techniques fail to address. \begin{itemize} \item \textbf{Excessive labeling effort.} The SOTA semi-supervised CDDs require an average of 5\%, and up to 100\% of the time series to be labeled~\cite{Sriwatanasakdi2017ConceptDD}.
+While this represents a significant improvement over supervised CDDs, it remains challenging to achieve in production.

-\textbf{Industry Need.} Experts should be required to label as few data points as possible, and the points labeled should be as useful as possible, i.e., minimal manual labeling to achieve maximal accuracy in detecting concept drift.
+\textbf{Industry Need.} Experts should be required to label as few data points as possible, and the labeled points should be as useful as possible, i.e., minimizing manual labeling while maximizing accuracy in detecting concept drift.

-\item \textbf{Lack of flexibility on which data points require labeling.} The SOTA CDDs request manual labels individually on demand based on metrics from datasets and models, i.e., cannot tell \textit{when} and \textit{which} manual labeling is required beforehand.
-This prevents the planning of labeling efforts in advance.
+\item \textbf{Lack of flexibility in selecting which data points require labeling.} The SOTA CDDs request manual labels of specific data points individually and on-demand based on dataset and model metrics, i.e., cannot tell \textit{when} and \textit{which} labels are needed beforehand.
+This limits the ability to plan labeling efforts.

-\pa{Industry Need.} Experts prefer to label multiple data points each time at their convenience.
-Also, experts prefer to select as few points to label as possible, preferably points selected at random so it costs them the least labeling effort.
+\pa{Industry Need.} Experts prefer to label multiple data points in each session at their convenience.
+Also, they prefer to select as few points to label as possible, preferably points that cost them the least labeling effort.

-\item \textbf{Lack of generality for different ML models.} The SOTA CDDs are optimized for specific model architectures and cannot be generalized for a different model architecture.
+\item \textbf{Lack of generality for different ML models.} SOTA CDDs are optimized for specific model architectures and cannot be generalized to different model architectures.

-\pa{Industry Need.} There is much need for black-box CDD since the ML models can be already trained, and it is difficult to convince users to adopt a new model architecture especially if the current one is optimized for their use case. \end{itemize}
+\pa{Industry Need.} There is much need for black-box (model architecture-agnostic) CDD since ML models can already be trained, and it is difficult to convince users to adopt a new model, especially if the current one is optimized for their use case. \end{itemize}